-2019 Bice Lecture, with Roshi Joan Halifax, Upaya Zen Center
+2019 Bice Lecture & Medical Center Hour, with Roshi Joan Halifax, Upaya Zen Center

 "Standing at the Edge: Finding Freedom Where Fear & Courage Meet"

-An anthropologist and activist, a 1960s "wild child" and a celibate priest, Roshi Joan is the founder, abbess, and head teacher of Upaya Zen Center, a Buddhist monastery in Santa Fe, NM.
-She is best known for sitting at the bedside of terminally ill patients and pioneering a new form of contemplative care, known as the ‘Being With Dying’ project, now in its 17th year.
+ROSHI JOAN HALIFAX, PhD, is a Buddhist teacher, Zen priest, anthropologist and pioneering in the field of end-of-life care.
+She is founder, abbot, and head teacher of Upaya Institute and Zen Center in Santa Fe, NM, and is best known for sitting at the bedside of terminally ill patients and pioneering a new form of contemplative care, known as the ‘Being With Dying’ project, now in its 17th year.

 Zula Mae Baber Bice (DIPLO `40) was a UVA nursing professor and dean who was a Navy nurse in the 1940s and led the School from 1961-62, and again from 1964-66.
 Established in 1975 by the School of Nursing Alumni Association, the annual Bice Lecture features speakers who address pertinent health issues of the day.
 This year’s Bice Lecture is held in conjunction with the School of Medicine’s Medical Center Hour.